programminghfg/git-fundamentals-philippminel/README.md

-# :wave: The Basics of GitHub; Das ist ein Test
+# :wave: The Basics of GitHub

 ## 🤓 Course overview and learning outcomes